WAD2-Team-5B/Pantry/README.md

 ## Branch Cmds
 - git branch -a (logs what branches exist)
-- git branch <NAME> (create branch of this name)
+- git branch NAME (create branch of this name)
-- git checkout <NAME> (navigate to branch)
+- git checkout NAME (navigate to branch)
-- from branch then register it with main through git push -u origin <NAMEOFBRANCH>
+- from branch then intially register it with main through git push -u origin NAMEOFBRANCH
 - potential for branches within branches - decide within pairs
 - always pull before pushing